About this Install Guide

 If you are using the workflow_topdown_basic option, ensure that your application workload is at least 20 seconds long, in order to give the core time to capture all of the metrics needed.
 This time increases linearly as you add more metrics to capture.

-2. The sl-format.py Python script requires Python 3.8 or later, and depends on several third-party modules.
+The Python scripts provided with Streamline CLI tools require Python 3.8 or later, and depend on several third-party modules.
 We recommend creating a Python virtual environment containing these modules to run the tools.
-For example:

 # From Bash